brightcommerce/globessl/README.md

 The **GlobeSSL Client** is a Ruby API client for GlobeSSL CA resellers.
 This client provides almost all of the functionality exposed by version 2 of their API.
 To use this client you will need an API key.

 ## Background
 The **GlobeSSL Client** is an opinionated client library for the GlobeSSL CA API.
-We built this library to provide fully automated provisioning of SSL Certificates for our client's apps and websites using the Brightcommerce API.
+I built this library to provide fully automated provisioning of SSL Certificates for our client's apps and websites using the Brightcommerce API.

 The **GlobeSSL Client** provides endpoint access to the API methods that fulfill our requirements.
 It is very important to us that integration with GlobeSSL CA is seamless and provides as few touch-points as possible with the end-user.
 For instance, for the domain validation method we use the 'http' method which permits us to prove ownership of a domain by providing a specific text file at a specific URL.
 This means the end-user doesn't have to click a link in an email and punch in a code to validate ownership of a domain.
 We also use their autocsr method to generate the Certificate Signing Request and Private Key, rather than shell out and use OpenSSL.

 The **GlobeSSL Client** has undergone extensive real-world testing with real certificates.
-We worked closely with the CTO from GlobeSSL CA to address any issues or suggestions we had with their API.
-The assistance we received was truly excellent, and we're happy to provide this library to the public domain, which we hope will only mean more resellers for them.
+I worked closely with the CTO from GlobeSSL CA to address any issues or suggestions we had with their API.
+The assistance we received was truly excellent, and I'm happy to provide this library to the public domain, which we hope will only mean more resellers for them.

 ## About GlobeSSL CA
 To find out more about GlobeSSL CA please visit their [website](https://www.globessl.com).
 You can find out more about the API by reading their [documentation](https://api.globessl.com/docs/).
 To use their API you need to have a reseller account, you can find out more about their reseller plans at the [strategic partners](https://www.globessl.com/strategic-partners/) page on their website.